 In 1987, civil war drove an estimated 20,000 young boys from their families and villages in southern Sudan.
 Most just six or seven years old, they fled to Ethiopia to escape death or induction into the northern army.
 They walked more than a thousand miles, half of them dying before reaching Kakuma refugee camp in Kenya.
 The survivors of this tragic exodus became known as the Lost Boys of Sudan.

 In 2001, close to four thousand Lost Boys came to the United States seeking peace, freedom and education.
-The International Rescue Committee helped hundreds of them to start new lives in cities across the country.
+The International Rescue Committee (IRC) helped hundreds of them to start new lives in cities across the country.

 Editor's note: In April 2023, a power struggle in Sudan between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF) erupted into a large-scale conflict.
 Since then, the country has faced the world's largest displacement crisis and one of the worst humanitarian crises in the world.
-Find out more about the current conditions in Sudan and what the IRC is doing to help.
+Find out more about the current conditions in Sudan and what the IRC is doing to help

 The outbreak of civil war in Sudan in 1983 brought with it circumstances that would permanently alter the lives of thousands of Sudanese boys and young men.
 As forces of the government of northern Sudan resumed its campaign against the Sudanese People's Liberation Army (SPLA), the southern-based rebel group began inducting boys into the movement.